LNU-Developer/1DV612-Short-System-Design-Report/Server-side Web Application Seminar.md

 **Frameworks and dependencies**
 <br/>
+ASP.Net Core will be used as a web application framework in order to easily handle the creation and usage of APIs.
 In order to satisfy an easy way of communicating with the MySQL database the Microsoft.EntityFrameworkCore has been choosen as a serve-side framework.
 Entity Framework (EF) Core is a lightweight, extensible, open source and cross-platform version of Entity Framework data access technology.
 EF Core can serve as an object-relational mapper (O/RM).
 - Enables .NET developers to work with a database using .NET objects.
 - Eliminates the need for most of the data-access code that typically needs to be written.